thejamesgore/ga-projects/GA-Project-4/README.md

   }, [dispatch, productId, qty])
 ```

-In our Redux actions `addToCart` is called with the product id and quanitity passed into the function and does another Axios api call for the current product id.
-However slightly differently this time product data is sent to the reducer to change the current state in the local store but also adds the item to the local storage in the browser.
-This is useful as if a user closes their browser but returns to the page all items that were added to the cart will still be visible thanks to local storage.
+In our Redux actions, `addToCart` is called with the product id and quanitity passed into the function.
+There is an Axios API call using this information on our products endpoint.
+Product data is dispatched to the reducer, changing the current state while also updating the local storage by adding the current item.
+This is useful as if a user closes their browser but returns to the page, all items that were added to the cart will still remain visible thanks to local storage.

 ```Javascript
 export const addToCart = (id, qty) => async (dispatch, getState) => {